jack-bradshaw/Avatar/README.md

 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:java-compiler-utilities:1.2.0'` to your gradle build file to use the latest version.

 ## Basic examples
-This example provide enough information to start using the library within minutes.
-A more in depth example is shown in the End-to-end example section.
+These examples provide enough information to start using the library within minutes.
+For a more in depth example, see the End-to-end example section.
 The main class of this library is the ElementsUtil class.
 It contains methods which can be used to convert source files to element objects.

 ### Get a JavaFileObject for the source file
 Consider the following source file defined in `src/main/java/com/matthewtamlin/example/MyClass.java`: